The asiddha section

 … is disabled with respect to prior rules.

-But rule 8.2.1 also has an interesting implication.
-Suppose that
+But rule 8.2.1 also has an interesting implication: we must apply the rules

 The practical meaning of rule 8.2.1